 This practical, applied program prepares students in the field of restoration ecology and it also prepares students for graduate work in fisheries, biology, wildlife management and ecology.
+Please refer to the Biology, Chemistry, Mathematics, Natural Science, Physical Science, Psychology and Social Work sections of this Catalog for course descriptions for the Restoration Ecology major.

-Major Program Requirements
+Major Program Requirements (68 credit hours)